 Going Further with gRPC

-So far you’ve only been using simple unary gRPC communication, in which a single request is sent to the server and you get a single response back. gRPC also supports three types of streaming protocol: server streaming, client streaming, and bidirectional streaming.
+So far, you’ve only been using simple unary gRPC communication, in which a single request is sent to the server, and you get a single response back. gRPC also supports three types of streaming protocols: server streaming, client streaming, and bidirectional streaming.
 Each works well for a large amount of asynchronous data.

 You’re going to implement a SaveLargeNote